-Provisions are made in all breakers to use padlocks to prevent the breaker from being closed.
-For non Type B or D breakers the padlock shackle goes through the TRIP button hole and out the slot in the side of the escutcheon.
+Provisions are made on all breakers to use padlocks to prevent the breaker form being closed.
+For all breakers except Type B or D the padlock shackle goes through the TRIP button hole and out the slot in the side of the escutcheon.
 For Type B or D breakers the padlock shackle goes through the TRIP button hole and out the RACKING SCREW cover hole in the deep escutcheon.
 In either case, the shackle holds the TRIP button in keeping the mechanism trip-free.